ankushdeore/citystack-agent-kumbh-nashik/README.md

 **CityStack Agent** is a small Python-based tool that helps people find civic services like hospitals during large events — starting with the **Kumbh Mela 2027 in Nashik**.

-It uses real-time data and can run on local devices, even without internet.
+It uses real-time data and can run on local devices, with Internet.

+---

+This project uses the **Model Context Protocol (MCP)** — a simple way to define and run local AI tools, like "find hospitals in Nashik", from chat interfaces or other apps.
+MCP makes it easy to connect real data and actions to AI agents.

 ---